a-c-ting/toyrobot/README.md

 The executable (ToyRobot) should be in the build folder.
 >./ToyRobot <test_input.txt location>

+One command per line in the input file.
 If no input is given, it will select test_input.txt at current working directory.

+See test_input.txt for a sample file.